 - Unless the situation that initially attracted the animal is corrected, then the problem will only be repeated as other wildlife are drawn to the property.

 You must also take steps to prevent the same situation from happening again.
 For instance, trapping squirrels in your attic is ineffective if you fail to fix the big gaping hole that they originally used for entry and any other sections of wood that are deteriorating.
 Other wildlife will see that big gaping hole as a welcome sign posted on your home and quickly will move in.
-Proper use and baiting of live traps
+Address common things that attract wildlife.

 - Repair any damaged, deteriorating or rotten sections of wood on structures.

 - Don't feed pets outdoors.

 - Empty any containers that may contain or have collected water.

 - Keep bushes and grasses trimmed; eliminate any brush.

 Trapping is not recommended when babies are present.
 If absolutely necessary (homeowner moving, heavy construction, etc), trap mom using only a humane live trap.
 Taking every reasonable precaution for personal safety, gather up the babies and place them in a shallow open box that they can not crawl out of.
 While wearing thick protective gloves, carry mom (still in trap that is partially covered with a towel) and babies to an area of your yard that has some cover (plant growth, bushes) and is furthest from the house.
 Sit box with babies next to mom's cage (and partially remove the towel) so that she can identify them as her own and see that they are safe.
 Observe from a distance.
 After about 20 minutes, release mom.
 She will immediately run away.
 Allow her 4-6 hours to return to collect her babies and relocate them to a new nesting site.
 You must keep all activity (children, pets, etc) away from the area, otherwise mom will be too nervous to return.